dai217/secure-http2/README.md

 ```
 npm install secure-spdy
 ```
-## Acknowlidgement
+## Acknowledgement
-We would like to offer my special thanks to indutny, Heinrich Goebl, Agenda Software GmbH & Co.
+We would like to offer special thanks to indutny, Heinrich Goebl, Agenda Software GmbH & Co.
 KG.

 ## License